OfficeDev/office-js-docs-pr.pt-br/docs/excel/custom-functions-debugging.md

 ## <a name="use-the-browser-developer-tools-to-debug-custom-functions-in-excel-on-the-web"></a>Usar as ferramentas de desenvolvedor do navegador para depurar funções personalizadas no Excel na Web

-Você pode usar as ferramentas de desenvolvedor do navegador para depurar funções personalizadas no Excel na Web.
+Você pode usar as ferramentas de desenvolvedor do navegador para depurar funções personalizadas sem interface do usuário no Excel na Web.
 As etapas a seguir funcionam para o Windows e o macOS.

 ### <a name="run-your-add-in-from-visual-studio-code"></a>Executar seu suplemento do Visual Studio Code